 Niki and Brandie’s wedding at Lighthouse Cove in Dewey Beach might go down as my favorite as all time.
 Truly, I dare you to make your day as rad.
 Niki and Brandie had one request for me, and that was to capture as many emotive candids as humanly possible.
 To be trusted in that way was the best way to kick off the busiest season Brey Photo has ever had.
 Also yes, the wedding hang over from running around and eventually into the ocean with them was the realest.
 So.
 Sore.

-We had a gray sky, breezy winds, and warm rain this wedding day.
-All in all it was the perfect combination for portraits, ultimately combining all the things I love at once.
+We had a gray sky, breezy winds, and warm rain this wedding day, ultimately combining all the things I love at once.
 It drizzled and drizzled just about all damn day for these beauties, through all the getting ready, their first look, their family photos… and then, it stopped just in time for their ceremony.
 Niki and Brandie were married by Niki’s uncle in front of their closest friends and family— and a cardboard cut out of her sister.
 Covid, amiright?
 Even their fur babies walked down the aisle.

 By far, this was the most powerful ceremony I’ve ever been witness to.
 A simple arbor camped out on the beach let the couple and their guests overlook the ocean as they exchanged rings.
 It also allowed me to capture every single angle.
 Their script included a dialogue of their first messages to each other (read by both brides’ brothers) which had us crying laughing, but also nods to civil rights achievements that left the hair on the back of my neck standing straight up.
 To be witness to this day was the greatest honor, and I know my words will not be able to describe to you the joy that everyone around this couple felt watching them exchange vows.
 For most of us, this wedding is a normal thing we should celebrate, but as their officiant pointed out, this was historical.
 An achievement for the masses.
 A right above all rights.
 Welp, goosebumps again.